-Students who have applied for May commencement will not be eligible to sign-up for housing or participate in room selection process for the following academic year without at minimum a submitted application for continued education after the completion of their current degree.
-Priority housing selection will go to an undergraduate degree-seeking student who maintains full time status.
+Students who have applied for May graduation will not be eligible to signup for housing or participate in room selection events for the following academic year without at minimum a submitted application for continued education after the completion of their current degree.

-4. OCCUPANCY AGREEMENT PERIOD
+III.
+OCCUPANCY AGREEMENT PERIOD